stormearthandlava/stormearthandlava.github.io/guide/general/priority_list.md

 ---
 layout: page
 title: Priority List
-last_update: 2018-07-15 09:00:00
+last_update: 2018-08-11 09:00:00
-game_version: 8.0.1 Pre-patch
+game_version: 8.0.1 Launch
 toc: true
 ---

 The elemental priority is fairly straightforward — the choice of which spell to cast next is often easy to make.
 We have done our best to condense the SimulationCraft Action Priority List (APL) into a human-readable, easy to understand form.
-If you want to investigate any minor details, please refer to the APL or contact us on Discord.
+If you want to investigate any minor details, please refer to the APL in SimulationCraft or contact us on Discord.

-**This priority list is a work in progress and may change in the future.
-If you have suggestions with sim evidence to back them up, please let us know on Discord.**
+**If you have suggestions with sim evidence to back them up, please let us know on Discord.**

 ## Single target / two targets

 <div class="apl" style="max-width: 100%; text-align:justify;" markdown="1">
 1. Cast {{ site.data.talent.tm }}  when any of the following are true:
     1. It is not active or you are out of range of the existing totems.
-    2. You are about to enter {{site.data.talent.asc}}, and the buff would expire before {{site.data.talent.asc}} is over.
+    2. You are about to enter {{site.data.talent.asc}}, and the buff would expire during {{site.data.talent.asc}}.
 1. Cast {{ site.data.spell.fs }} when any of the following are true:
     1. It is not active on the target.
     2. You are about to enter {{site.data.talent.asc}}.
     3. The debuff's duration is at or below 6 seconds remaining.
 1. Cast {{ site.data.spell.fe }} / {{ site.data.talent.se }} / {{site.data.spell.ee}} on cooldown (see <a href="#pe">the warning</a> about Primal Elementalist).
 1. Cast {{ site.data.talent.asc }} on cooldown.
-1. Cast {{ site.data.spell.eq }} if the legendary shoulders Echoes of the Great Sundering procced.
-1. Cast {{site.data.spell.lb}} if the {{site.data.talent.ee}} debuff is active on the target and you have more than 60 Maelstrom.
+1. Cast {{site.data.spell.lb}} if the {{site.data.talent.ee}} debuff is active on the target **and** you have more than 60 Maelstrom.
 1. Cast {{site.data.spell.es}} if **all** of the following are true:
     1. Your Maelstrom is higher than 60.
     2. {{site.data.talent.mote}}'s buff is active.